-Independent Study in English is designed for high-achieving students who wish to pursue Independent Study in English is designed for high-achieving students who wish to pursue independent study in an English-related area or field of interest.
+Independent Study in English Klein Prep (KP) or Gifted and Talented independent study in an English-related area or field of interest.
 The curriculum includes various activities designed by both the student and the instructor.
 Focus is on independent research based on individual student interests, the production of original work in print or in another medium, the development of an advanced skill, and the independent study of a specific area of interest with the help of a mentor employed in that field.
-Potential students must of study that is subject to approval by the English department chairperson.
+Potential students must submit a plan of study that is subject to approval by the English department chairperson.
 Students are assigned to a class period each day conducted by the consulting teacher who will monitor the progress of the project, prepares progress reports and completes critical evaluations.